Economics of NFTs: The Value of Creator Royalties: Auxiliary results

 which simplifies to $\max_r (\mu - c ) = \mu - c $.
 The above is conditional on the creator preferring to sell the NFT to the speculator at time 1, rather than waiting with the hope of selling the NFT to the end-buyer at time $2$.

 This follows from the Markov inequality argument in Corollary~\ref{eqn:2pointvalue} (after noting $\mu-c = E[V] - c $).
-Intuitively, the creator prefers to sell the NFT to the speculator to ``piggy-back'' off of the speculator's access to the aftermarket. \end{proof}
+Intuitively, the creator prefers to sell the NFT to the speculator to piggyback on of the speculator's access to the aftermarket. \end{proof}